What Causes Writer’s Block?

 - Create a wiring game with rewards and penalties.
 Games are fun so why not set overcoming writer’s block as the obstacle you need to overcome.
 Set yourself a reward like ordering a nice hot pizza if you can write 1500 words in the next 2 hours.
 Also, remember to set a penalty, something not all that pleasant like cleaning the toilet or scrubbing the kitchen floor.
 Be creative, don’t make the rewards or the penalties too over the top, keep things fun.
 Remember people are always motivated more by the attainment of pleasure rather than the avoidance of pain or uncomfortable situations.

 - Give yourself a bigger challenge.
 If you are having a hard time writing for one blog then maybe its time to push yourself a bit harder and start a second blog.
 You can pick a completely different niche or you could create a blog in a niche that complements your current niche.
-If you are up for the challenge you can get your blog starter hosting here.

 - When all else fails, start writing a blog post about overcoming writer’s block.
 Go read up on it and write down all the ideas you feel are good ideas for overcoming writer’s block.
 Add your own thoughts and ideas and realize you have just overcome your own writer’s block.